 One might think that the keyword "dreams" would help you find content, but it is more likely going to bring up results about dreaming and psychology (e.g. bad dreams, what do dreams mean, sleep cycles, etc.).
-Instead, consider using a combination of keywords, such as "dreams and goals" or "dreams or aspirations".
-Think of synonyms for dreams, such as ambitions, aspirations, goals, objectives, etc. Combine them with the words for the goal, such as dreams and "starting a business" or goals and graduating with honors.

 Search Strategies for Say It Your Way:

-When thinking of language creations and changes, perhaps try thinking of keywords like slang or using a new word combined with a keyword representing linguistics such as "on fleek" and lexicon or dictionary.
-Other ideas might be to explore regional variations using keywords such as patois or vernacular.
+When thinking of language creation and evolution, perhaps try thinking of keywords like slang or using a new word combined with a keyword representing linguistics such as "on fleek" and lexicon or dictionary.

 Some recommended databases for this topic are below.